William-Blackie/extractive_Skip-Thought_summariser/README.md

 * This project uses a research implementation by [Kiros, Ryan and Zhu, Yukun and Salakhutdinov, Ruslan and Zemel, Richard S and Torralba, Antonio and Urtasun, Raquel and Fidler, Sanja](https://github.com/ryankiros/skip-thoughts) of Skip-Thought to create and train my vectors and the encoding of sentences into vectors.
 For more information please read their paper [here.](https://arxiv.org/abs/1506.06726)
 * This project implemented FaceBook's [FastText vectors](https://fasttext.cc/docs/en/crawl-vectors.html) used in the vocabulary expansion step after training.
-* The corpus used in training of my vectors was a full dump of a [english Wikipedia](https://dumps.wikimedia.org/), of which a sample was taken.
+* The corpus used in training of my vectors was a full dump of [english Wikipedia](https://dumps.wikimedia.org/), of which a sample was taken.